 Art.
 1. House and travel coaches are expected to work closely together to ensure travel players have the opportunity to pitch and develop in both house and travel games.
 Neither house teams nor travel teams have priority with respect to pitching, unless a player has been reserved for the week to pitch in travel games only.

 Art.
-2. Travel coaches can "reserve" each travel player for two (2) weeks per house season to be used as a pitcher.
-To reserve a player, a travel coach must email the relevant house coach, league commissioner and the travel coordinator with notice of the reservation.
+2. Travel coaches can "reserve" each travel player for pitching for two (2) total weeks per house season.
+To reserve a player, a travel coach must email the player's house coach, league commissioner and the travel coordinator with notice of the reservation.
 This notice must be given no later than the Tuesday prior to the weekend of the game(s) for which the player would be reserved.
-Unless otherwise agreed, the reservation will be effective for the entire pitch count week (Thursday through Wednesday).
+Unless otherwise agreed, the reservation will be effective for the entire pitch count week (Wednesday through Tuesday).

 Art.
 3. Unless exceptional circumstances exist, as determined by the Board President or the Executive Board, a house team may not have more than two (2) travel players reserved during any single week.